 Phemex Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should determine which trading view is best suited for you.
 However, all trading pages have certain similarities: they all show an order book or at least part of the order book, a price chart for any target crypto, and its order history.
 These will normally also display buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 This is the trading view at Phemex:

 Phemex Trading fees

+With respect to contract trading, Phemex separates between "takers" and "makers".
+Let's describe these terms real quick.
 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 We call makers for “makers” as their orders make the liquidity in a market.
 Takers are the ones who “take” this liquidity by matching makers’ orders with their own.

 Phemex Withdrawal fees

 To our understanding, Phemex does not charge any fees of their own when you withdraw crypto from your account at the platform.
 Accordingly, the only fee you have to think about when withdrawing are the network fees.
 The network fees are fees paid to the miners of the relevant crypto/blockchain, and not fees paid to the exchange itself.
 Network fees vary from day to day depending on the network pressure.